opis/opis.github.io/_projects/routing/5.x/01-index.md

 ---
 # Routing framework

-**Opis Routing** is a framework for building various routing components.
+**Opis Routing** is a routing framework that offers a collection of classes that will help you build your routing system in no time.
 In contrast to other routing libraries, it may handle anything that follows a pattern and is not limited only to HTTP request.

-This library was conceived to be embedded by other libraries that need routing capabilities and not as a standalone library; although the usage of this library as a standalone library is not discouraged.

 ## License
 **Opis Routing** is licensed under the [Apache License, Version 2.0][apache_license].